 Biochar for Raised Bed Vegetable Gardens

 The rate of biochar application in vegetable gardens can vary depending on the type of soil, organic matter content of the soil, and the plants being grown.
 A general rule of thumb is to apply 5 to 10% biochar by volume to the soil.
-For example, a typical 8 ft. by 4 ft. by 10 in. raised bed holds about 30 cubic feet of soil.
-Therefore, you could add 1.5 to 3 cubic feet of biochar per raised bed.
+For example, a 4 ft. by 4 ft. by 6 in. raised bed holds about 8 cubic feet of soil.
+Therefore, you could add .4 to .8 cubic feet or about 1 to 2 gallons of biochar per 4 x 4 bed.
+Dividing the total into several applications would facilitate integrating soil nutrients and microorganisms with the biochar.

 Biochar Trial in the VegHeadz Garden